MarcoPlain/pathfinding-fx.js/README.md

 # pathfinding-fx.js

-A smooth pathfinding visualizer for websites
+A visualization library experiment for interactive website effects based on pathfinding algorithms